 - ½ Cup Heavy Cream (you can substitute whole milk or half-and-half)

 - 2 TBS Unsalted Butter – melted and cooled, plus more for greasing pan

-- 1 tsp Vanilla Extract
+- 1/2 tsp EACH: Vanilla Extract and Strawberry Extract

 - 1/3 Cup Walnuts – roughly chopped

 - 3 TBS Light Brown Sugar , packed

 - ¼ tsp Kosher Salt

 - 2 ½ TBS Unsalted Butter , melted

 - Lightly grease a 9x13-inch baking dish with non-stick cooking spray.
 Set aside.